 3. Identify two obstacles holding you back

 Women often say they can’t leave their husbands or pursue their dreams because they aren’t financially independent.
-In How to Get Money to Leave Your Husband, I list a few tips for accumulating money and learning how to be independent.
+In How Do You Leave Your Husband When You Have No Money?, I list a few tips for accumulating money and learning how to be independent.
 I’m not saying it’s easy – but I am saying it’s worth the pain and effort.
 It takes time and effort to rebuild yourself financially, but it’s better than being unhappy with a husband who treats you like garbage.

 Don’t be afraid to ask for help.
 That’s what social services is for, what friends and family are for, and what neighbors are for!
 Eat that humble pie, for it will make you stronger and self-sufficient.
 Then one day, you will be able to help another woman who is scared she’ll never be happy without HER husband’s money or love.
 What goes around comes around, my friend.

-5. Make time to be still, pray, and spend time with God
+5. Make time to be still and quiet

-You can’t do this alone.
-Starting your life over, learning how to be happy without your husband’s money or love, moving your kids and maintaining your sanity…it’s not possible alone!
-But all things are possible with God.
+Starting your life over, learning how to be happy without your husband, moving your kids and maintaining your sanity…it’s not possible alone!
+But your faith makes it possible.